-How lobbyists are cashing in on Trump's chaotic Libyan policy
+How lobbyists are cashing in on Trump's chaotic Libya policy

 Haftar also has other advocates.
 Since 2015, Ari Ben-Menashe, a Montreal-based, Iranian-born Israeli security consultant, and alleged former arms dealer, has been registered with the Justice Department’s Foreign Agents Registration Act (FARA) unit as a lobbyist for Haftar and Libya’s House of Representatives, a legislative body aligned with Haftar and operating separately from the Tripoli government.
 Ben-Menashe, who says he is a former Israeli intelligence agent, has claimed to be involved in varied international intrigues since the 1980s and has been repeatedly accused of exaggerating his role.
 In the early 1990s, he said he knew of a Reagan campaign plot to delay the release of US hostages in Iran until after the 1980 presidential election.
 But a congressional task force that investigated the matter later called Ben-Menashe’s claims “a total fabrication.”

 In an interview, Ben-Menashe said he continues to work for Haftar and his allies overseas.
 Ben-Menashe said he has spoken twice in recent weeks to Prime Minister al-Sarraj, Haftar’s rival, as part of an attempt to end hostilities.
-“There has to be some sort of leader to unite that Libya,” Ben-Menashe said, adding that Saif Qaddafi, one of Qaddafi’s surviving sons, could become that unifying figure.
+“There has to be some sort of leader to unite Libya,” Ben-Menashe said, adding that Saif Qaddafi, one of Qaddafi’s surviving sons, could become that unifying figure.

 Lobbyist reports filed with FARA tend to be routine and bland.
 But Ben-Menashe’s filings contain striking claims.
 A November 2015 contract that Ben-Menashe submitted says his firm, Dickens & Madson, would help Haftar secure $500 million worth of “security equipment” and “technical support” from Russia.
 The one-year contract paid the firm $6 million.
 Ben-Menashe said he obtained “quite a bit” of that Russian aid for Haftar.
 He takes credit for a ceremonial visit in early 2017 by Haftar to a Russian aircraft carrier off Libya’s coast.
 (The carrier’s visit, according to special counsel Robert Mueller’s report, was a topic of discussion during a private 2017 meeting in the Seychelles between former Blackwater chief Erik Prince and an emissary of Russian President Vladimir Putin.)
 Since the Russian carrier visited Libya, Haftar’s rivals and media reports have suggested that Moscow is assisting his forces.